codewitch-honey-crisis/alarm_panel/README.md

 5. (Optional) Upload filesystem image (you must do this if you're using wifi.txt on SPIFFS)

-6. Upload Firmware to control (supported devices: M5Stack Core2, and Freenove ESP32-S3 Development Kit w/ integrated display)
+6. Upload Firmware to a supported device - control

-7. Upload Firmware to slave (supported devices: Arduino AtMega2560, or ESP32)
+7. Upload Firmware to a supported device - slave

 Note that you don't actually need the slave connected to test the UI and web interface.